syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 </table>

-> Note: By default, Silverlight does not support TemplateSelectors hence DataGrid too.
+N> By default, Silverlight does not support TemplateSelectors hence DataGrid too.

 The following code example shows templating for GridTemplateColumn.
 Underlying record will be the DataContext for the CellTemplate and EditTemplate.